zhenhua-wang/emacs-websearch/README.md

 This is a simple package which let you search anything on web using emacs.
 It can be used with Vertico!
 Currently, it only supports google. other search engine would be added soon.

+The default brower can be changed by modifying `browse-url-browser-function`, e.g. `(setq browse-url-browser-function 'xwidget-webkit-browse-url)`

 ## install

 This package depends on request.el